How to Hunt the Rut During Every Phase

 - Since deer’s primary activity is feeding, focus your hunting efforts along travel routes or between bedding areas and food sources especially at dawn and dusk.

-- Use a quality supplemental feed/long-range deer attractant like Redmond Apple or Cherry Bomb to entice deer to your site.
-Check out this blog on Bomb for tips on best use.
+- Use a quality long-range deer attractant like Liquid Trophy Rock to entice deer to your site.

 Peak Rut